Andrettin/Wyrmsun/readme.txt

 - The speed cheat ("hermes") now works (code by cybermind).
 - The resource cheat now benefits all players.
 - Added a button to reset the tech tree.
+- Added graphics for gnomish menu buttons, also used for the main menu (graphics by Jinn).

 * Quests
 - The gnomish envoy and the gnomish king in the A Bargain is Struck quest now begin at the 2nd and 3rd level of experience, respectively.